alexeykomov/alexeykomov.me/content/blog/hardest-bug.md

 title: "Hardest bug to find.
 So far…"
 description: A challenging debugging experience from October 2013
 date: 2013-10-10
-tags: ["debugging", "programming"]
+tags: ["debugging", "programming", "Closure Compiler", "Closure Library"]
 ---

 The story I'm about to tell happened while I've been developing [Reflect calendar](https://reflectcal.com), which was undoubtedly a large javascript application.
 The story of developing and being enlightened with ideas is most surely a story of itself, so maybe it will be told some time in the future.
-For now it'll be enough to say that choice of [closure library](https://code.google.com/p/closure-library/) and [closure compiler](https://developers.google.com/closure/compiler/) was only logical for an app of such scale.
+For now, it'll be enough to say that choice of [closure library](https://code.google.com/p/closure-library/) and [closure compiler](https://developers.google.com/closure/compiler/) was only logical for an app of such scale.

 Most development time was spent working with code in uncompiled form, though I did some compilation runs just to see what size compiled code would have.
 It was actually fun to see how code grew to 50k, then to 70k and then to dreadful — for that point — 100k.
 Then I added a gzip ant task on top of the compile task to reassure myself that what mattered was the gzipped size, not the ungzipped size.